-Although Hong Kong is largely thought of in terms of its development from the colonial era onwards, the area has been settled by humans since the late Stone Age.
+Although Hong Kong is largely thought of in terms of its development from the colonial era onwards, humans have settled in the area since the late Stone Age.
 It came under the influence of China around 200 BC, with serious settlement by Han Chinese beginning in the 12th century AD.
-It is thought that they displaced the original inhabitants, descendants of whom are now known as Tanka and traditionally live on boats.
+It is thought that they displaced the original inhabitants, whose descendants are now known as Tanka and traditionally live on boats.

-The British solution was to import opium grown in India, and when the Chinese authorities – alarmed at both the cost and the growing addiction among their people – tried to block it, the British sent in gunboats.
-They seized Hong Kong in 1841 in what is known as the First Opium War, and a year later the Treaty of Nanking gave the British control of Hong Kong, plus the right to trade in five Chinese ports.
-This wasn’t enough, however, and a few years later the British took the Kowloon peninsula as a result of the Second Opium War.
+The solution was to import opium from India, and when the Chinese authorities – alarmed at both the cost and the growing addiction rate – tried to block it, the British sent in gunboats.
+They seized Hong Kong in 1841 in the First Opium War, and a year later the Treaty of Nanking gave the British control of Hong Kong, plus the right to trade in five Chinese ports.
+A few years later the British took the Kowloon peninsula as a result of the Second Opium War.
 Then, in 1898, the New Territories were leased from China for 99 years.

-The British rule of Hong Kong was interrupted only by a four-year period during World War II, when the territory was occupied by the Japanese.
-In the years after the war, free market policies and an abundance of cheap labour (with little regulation or protection for workers) helped Hong Kong’s economy to grow on the back of a mixture of financial services and the manufacture of textiles and garments.
+The British rule of Hong Kong was interrupted only by the four-year Japanese occupation during World War 2.
+In the years after the war, free market policies and an abundance of cheap labour helped Hong Kong’s economy grow on the back of financial services and textile manufacture.

-It was in December 1984 that an agreement was signed for the terms of the reversion to China, with guarantees that the territory would enjoy a high degree of autonomy, especially in the economic field where its existing system would be largely left intact.
-The slogan 'one country, two systems' was coined by the Chinese to describe the future regime and its relationship with mainland China.
-Only in the fields of foreign affairs and defence would the new Special Administrative Region of Hong Kong be subject to the diktat of Beijing.
+It was in December 1984 that an agreement was signed for the terms of the reversion to China, with guarantees that the territory would enjoy a high degree of autonomy, especially in the economic field.
+The slogan 'one country, two systems' was coined by the Chinese to describe the regime and only in foreign affairs and defence would the new Special Administrative Region be subject to the diktat of Beijing.